-REgional CLean Air Incentives Market requires participating facilities to manage their total nitrogen oxides (NOx) and/or sulfur oxides (SOx) emissions by adding pollution controls, changing their equipment or processes, or buying credits from other RECLAIM facilities that have lower emissions than their cap.
+RECLAIM, is a program that requires participating facilities to manage their total nitrogen oxides (NOx) and/or sulfur oxides (SOx) emissions by adding pollution controls, changing their equipment or processes, or buying credits from other RECLAIM facilities that have lower emissions than their cap.
 The allowable amount of such emissions is reduced over time.
-The program is being transitioned to a command-and-control regulatory program.
+The program is currently being transitioned to a command-and-control regulatory program.